SamMed05/c-cpp-notes/docs/cpp/header-files-and-libraries.md

 #include "filename.h"
 ```

-There are two types of header file:
+There are two types of header files:
 1. Pre-existing header files
 2. User-defined header files

-An example of header file is the built-in `iostream` standard library header
+An example of a header file is the built-in `iostream` standard library header
 ([full list](https://en.cppreference.com/w/cpp/header)), which contains the declarations related
 to objects like `cin` and `cout` used for manipulating I/O streams, as we saw in the
 [Cout/Cin lesson](https://c-cpp-notes.vercel.app/docs/cpp/cout-and-cin).